Skip to content

 • Titanium case tested to MIL-STD 810H standards

-• Cellular connectivity for safety on remote rucks
+• 5G and cellular connectivity for safety on remote rucks

 Weaknesses